Esmé Wiegman

+Biography

+Education and activities

 Wiegman studied Dutch language and Dutch literature with a specialization in modern Dutch and Dutch East Indies literature at Leiden University.
 After finishing her study she worked as an editor for publishers and a magazine.

 Wiegman became an active member of the youth organisation of the Reformatory Political Federation (RPF) in 1989, later she became a board member of the RPF itself.
 After the RPF merged into the ChristianUnion in 2002, Wiegman was elected a local representative in the council of her hometown Zwolle.

+Political career

 In the 2007 national elections she was elected first runner-up for the lower house of Netherlands' Parliament.
 After the ChristianUnion became a participant in the newly formed fourth Balkenende cabinet - and two representatives taking positions in that cabinet - Wiegman became a member of Parliament in March 2007.
 Her term ended in September 2012.

+After politics

+She found a new position with the National General Practitioners Association (LHV) as regional manager for the North (Friesland, Groningen, Drenthe, Zwolle/Flevoland).
+On February 1, 2014, she became director of the Dutch Patients Association.
+She left that position on March 1, 2018, to become the director of the Cooperative Palliative Care Netherlands.

+Personal life

 Esmé Wiegman is married, mother of three and a member of the Protestant Church in the Netherlands.